Cross-origin resource sharing: Simple request example

-A wildcard same-origin policy is appropriate when a page or API response is considered completely public content and it is intended to be accessible to everyone, including any code on any site.
+A wildcard same-origin policy is appropriate when a page or API response is intended to be accessible to any code on any site.
 A freely available web font on a public hosting service like Google Fonts is an example.

-A wildcard same-origin policy is also widely and appropriately used in the object-capability model, where pages have unguessable URLs and are meant to be accessible to anyone who knows the secret.

 The value of "*" is special in that it does not allow requests to supply credentials, meaning that it does not allow HTTP authentication, client-side SSL certificates, or cookies to be sent in the cross-domain request.

 Note that in the CORS architecture, the Access-Control-Allow-Origin header is being set by the external web service (service.example.com), not the original web application server (www.example.com).
 Here, service.example.com uses CORS to permit the browser to authorize www.example.com to make requests to service.example.com.

 If a site specifies the header "Access-Control-Allow-Credentials:true", third-party sites may be able to carry out privileged actions and retrieve sensitive information.
-Even if it does not, attackers may be able to bypass any IP-based access controls by proxying through users' browsers.